Werewolf Night

 Alpha WolfWerewolf

-The Mafia leader.
-Joins the Mafia choice and, if Don Investigation is enabled, may investigate one player from the second night onward to find the Sheriff.
-When Don Immunity is enabled, the Sheriff reads the Don as a Citizen.
+The pack leader.
+Joins the Werewolves' choice and, if Alpha Wolf Investigation is enabled, may investigate one player to find the Seer.
+Investigation starts from the first night when First Night Move is on, otherwise from the second night.
+When Alpha Wolf Immunity is enabled, the Seer reads the Alpha Wolf as a Villager.

 SeerVillage

-Investigates one player per night and learns if they are Mafia or Citizen.
+Investigates one player per night and learns if they are a Werewolf or Villager.
 Cannot check themselves.
-The Don reads as Mafia unless Don Immunity is enabled.
+The Alpha Wolf reads as Werewolf unless Alpha Wolf Immunity is enabled.

 DoctorVillage